5 Best Spar Marine Varnish vs Spar Urethane (May 2026) Guide

 On Canoes

 Canoes present different challenges.
 More surface area means more UV exposure, and flexing hulls stress any finish.
 My 16-foot cedar stripper taught me that spar marine varnish for boats isn't just marketing – it's necessary.
+Unlike hard kayaks that require different maintenance than inflatables, wooden canoes demand finishes that move with the wood.

 I tried urethane on the hull thinking the extra hardness would help with beach launches.
 Wrong move.
 Every flex created micro-cracks.
 By the end of one season, hairline fractures covered the bottom.
 Meanwhile, the varnished deck and gunwales just needed their annual refresh.